ligato/docs/docs/tutorials/05_kv-scheduler.md

 }
 ```

-The descriptor API provides more methods not used in the example in order to keep it simple (like Update(), Delete(), Retrieve(), Validate(), ...).
+The descriptor API provides additional methods not used in the example in order to keep it simple.
+Examples are Update(), Delete(), Retrieve(), Validate(), and so on.

 The full list can be found in the [descriptor API documentation][3]

 #### Wire our plugin with the KV scheduler

-Now when the descriptors are completed, we will register them in `main.go`.
-First step is to add the `KVScheduler` to the
+Now with descriptors completed, we can register them in `main.go`.
+The Ffirst step is to add the `KVScheduler` to the
 `HelloWorld` plugin as a plugin dependency:
 ```go
 type HelloWorld struct {